 The standard of accommodation in Munich is excellent, although finding a suitable property can be difficult because demand often outstrips supply.
 Still, whether they're young professionals or parents after a quieter neighbourhood, expats are likely to find a suburb in Munich that suits them.

-Expats living in Munich also have access to private and public healthcare.
-It's home to numerous surgical centres and specialised practitioners, and features some of the most advanced hospitals in the world.
-All expats working full-time in Munich are obliged to have health insurance.
+Expat parents can also rest assured that they'll have access to superb private and public healthcare.
+The city is home to numerous surgical centres and specialised practitioners, and features some of the most advanced hospitals in the world.

-No matter what expats are looking for in a city, they can find it here without compromise – while some cities have to rely on certain distinguishing features to make up for those that may be lacking, Munich really has it all.
+No matter what expats are looking for in a city, they can find it in Munich without compromise.
+While some cities have to rely on certain distinguishing features to make up for those that may be lacking, Munich really has it all.

 "I have made friends with both locals and expats.
 I think the best advice I could give would be to learn German.
 Germans are much more relaxed and friendly when speaking their own language, even when they speak English excellently.
 If you’re into skiing and want to get to know a diverse group of people, then I really recommend joining the Munich International Ski Club."
 Read more about Phil's expat experience in our interview with this Kiwi expat in Munich.